setaremehr/Template-Engine---Employee-Summary/README.md

 ## Description
 * this is a team generator command line application.
-* you are able to create your own team page with employee data from a CLI.
+* you are able to create your own team page with employee data .

 ## Installation
 * To install dependencies, run the following command: npm instal